 Final thoughts:

 Coaching is not easy, in fact it’s quite challenging but it’s also an incredibly rewarding and enriching experience.
 Oh, and fun – yes, fun.
-Coaching doesn’t have to be a word whispered quietly for fear of it’s label.
-Sure, there is proactive and reactive coaching but when done executed effectively, a positive outcome is possible.
-Coaching takes place outside the unknown and unexpected and that’s exactly what’s possible when we put aside our fear of failure and embrace developing others (and ourselves in the process).
+Don’t whisper the word ‘coaching’ for fear of its label.
+Sure, there is proactive and reactive coaching but when executed effectively, a positive outcome is possible.
+Coaching helps us overcome our fear of failure, allowing us to grow and develop both ourselves and others.
+You can learn how to coach employees effectively by implementing these principles.

 “All personal breakthroughs begin with a change in beliefs.” – Tony Robbins